-This is only looking at one side of the equation, that is deaths due to drugs not being approved.
+This is only looking at one side of the equation, which is deaths due to drugs not being approved.

 However, this one-sided view was the death knell for standards at the FDA, and the new lower standards were applied not only to AIDS drugs but to all drugs.
-Recall from what I covered earlier, companies want to sell ineffective products to the market and will use any excuse to reduce standards to do so.
-What begins as a “tug at the heartstrings” about dying patients, ends with standards being dropped.
+Recall from what I covered earlier that companies want to sell ineffective products to the market and will use any excuse to reduce standards.
+What begins as a “tug at the heartstrings” about dying patients ends with standards being dropped.

-Since this time, the FDA’s standards have continually declined as the drug companies have taken more and more control over the agency.
+Since then, the FDA’s standards have continually declined as the drug companies have controlled the agency more.
 The intent of food and drug companies is always the same, to sell ineffective and, in many cases, unsafe products to the public.

 They found the stamp of approval provided by the FDA to be quite useful.
-So they want the best of both world’s to sell ineffective drugs on the basis of false claims while being government-approved.
+So they want the best of both worlds to sell ineffective drugs based on false claims while being government-approved.

 How Many Studies Are Required to Obtain FDA Approval for a New Drug?